-The minimum of 100 hours of fieldwork experience must provide the student with-opportunities for carrying out speech-language pathology assistant responsibilities.
-This training must shall be supervised by a speech-language pathologist who holds a current and valid license from ABESPA or the ASHA Certificate of Clinical Competence (CCC) in
+This training shall be supervised by a speech-language pathologist who holds a current and valid license from ABESPA or the ASHA Certificate of Clinical Competence (CCC) in speech-language pathology.

-Sspeech-Llanguage Ppathology.
 These experiences are not intended to develop independent practice.

-C. Additional Requirements:

-- 1. Complete and sign an application for registration.
-An assistant may SLP-ASLPA shall not begin work before the registration application has been approved nor may the SLP-ASLPA shall continue work after the registration has expired. - 2.
-An SLP-ASLPA shall Be employed in a setting in which direct and indirect supervision are provided on a regular and systematic basis by an approved supervising speech-language pathologist. - 3.
-An SLP-ASLPA shall Wwear a name tag at all times during employment identifying title as registered speech- language pathology assistant.
+- C. Additional Requirements: - 1.
+An SLPA shall not begin work before the registration application has been approved nor may the SLPA continue work after the registration has expired. - 2.
+An SLPA shall be employed in a setting in which direct and indirect supervision are provided on a regular and systematic basis by an approved supervising speech-language pathologist. - 3.
+An SLPA shall wear a name tag at all times during employment identifying title as registered speech- language pathology assistant.
 The title must contain the entire word "assistant" and not an abbreviation.
 Facilities may apply to ABESPA for exemption from this requirement.